 Computer Access

-The branches of Mountain View Public Library are also wonderful places to bring your laptop and do work or research.
+The branches of Mountain View Public Library are also wonderful places to bring your laptop and do work or conduct research.
 We have many comfortable desks and chairs.
 We offer free wireless access.
 Be aware that the wireless network is not completely secure.
 Information sent to or from your laptop can be captured by someone else with a wireless device.
 The library is not responsible for any loss of information or damage to your laptop or PDA that might result from using the wireless network.

 All branches of the Mountain View Public Library also have computer stations where you can work online.
 There is a signup sheet near the computers.
 If there are people waiting, the librarian may issue a time limit.